Steve Conley (running back)

-Stephen Craig Conley is a former American football player, who played both running back and linebacker.
-He played for the Cincinnati Bengals and St. Louis Cardinals of the National Football League (NFL), and also played in the Canadian Football League (CFL) and the World Football League (WFL).
+Stephen Craig Conley is an American former professional football player who was both a running back and linebacker.
+He played college football for the Kansas Jayhawks football.
+He played professionally for the Cincinnati Bengals and St. Louis Cardinals of the National Football League (NFL), and also played in the Canadian Football League (CFL) and the World Football League (WFL).

 College career

 Conley played high school football at Arlington High School and initially played college football at Arizona Western College.
 He then transferred to the University of Kansas where he played as a running back.
 One of his most notable experiences at Kansas was dropping a last second touchdown pass to win a game against arch-rival Kansas State in 1979 which would have won the game, after dreaming the night before he would be involved in a play that would decide the game.
 The following year he rushed for a touchdown to help beat Kansas State.
 In October 1970 he was named player of the week for his performance in a game against Nebraska.
 Until his junior year at Kansas he shared a backfield with future Hall of Famer John Riggins.
 Conley finished his college career in 1971 with 1064 yards on 253 carries for an average of 4.2 yards per rush.
 He also scored 10 touchdowns – 8 rushing and 2 receiving.